In Short

 South Australia

-In SA, stamp duty falls under the Stamp Duties Act 1923 (SA).
+In SA, stamp duty is governed by the Stamp Duties Act 1923 (SA).
 Any sale of business agreements signed after 18 June 2015 will not incur stamp duty.
 There is no nominal fee applicable either.
 However, it will still apply to the transfer of land or a motor vehicle that is part of the sale of the business.

 Revenue SA is the responsible authority for all stamp duty enquiries.
 Stamp duty is generally payable within two months of the relevant transaction.